brimdata/zbpf/README.md

 ## Setup

-To explore this proof of concept, you will need a linux environment with BPF enabled (the "linux host") and a client environment (the "desktop host") to query the BPF data.
+To explore this proof of concept, you will need a Linux environment with BPF enabled (the "Linux host") and a client environment (the "desktop host") to query the BPF data.
 The desktop host will query a
-Zed lake running on the linux host.
+Zed lake running on the Linux host.

 > If you happen to be running
-> a BPF-enabled desktop or laptop, then the linux host and desktop host
+> a BPF-enabled desktop or laptop, then the Linux host and desktop host
 > could be one and the same.

-### The linux host
+### The Linux host

-Provision a linux host with a recent kernel and recent version of BPF enabled.
+Provision a Linux host with a recent kernel and recent version of BPF enabled.
 [See below](#appendix-macbook-setup)
-for some hints for running a recent linux using Vagrant on a MacBook but any recent linux running anywhere should work.
+for some hints for running a recent Linux using Vagrant on a MacBook but any recent Linux running anywhere should work.

-Install Zed (`v0.33` or later) on your linux host.
+Install Zed (`v0.33` or later) on your Linux host.
 Follow the instructions in the repository's
 [GitHub Releases](https://github.com/brimdata/zed/releases).

-Install the latest Zed Python module on your linux host:
+Install the latest Zed Python module on your Linux host:
 ```
 pip3 install "git+https://github.com/brimdata/zed#subdirectory=python/zed"
 ```